Rajput-vinay/user_Auth_Vinay/README.md

-# Google OAuth Authentication with Node.js
+# Authentication Assignments with Node.js and Google Auth

 ## Overview

-This project demonstrates how to implement Google OAuth authentication in a Node.js application using Passport.js.
-Users can register, log in, and log out using their Google accounts.
+This project demonstrates how to implement auth and  Google OAuth authentication in a Node.js application using Passport.js.
+Users can register, log in, and log out using their Google accounts as well as manula.

 ## Features